-The oxygen concentration in MAGIC results directly from the conservation of mass equation in both the upper and lower layers.
+The oxygen concentration in MAGIC results directly from the conservation of mass equation in both the upper and lower layer.
 The evaluation results are based on oxygen concentrations calculated in the upper layer.
-It should be stressed that this study is limited to well-ventilated fires (Equivalence ratios, $\phi$ , less than 1, as noted in Volume 1, Table 2-5).
+It should be stressed that this study is limited to well-ventilated fires.

-ICFMP BE #3: The relative differences associated with MAGIC's predictions of upper-layer oxygen concentration range from approximately -30% to 25%.
+ICFMP BE #3: The relative differences associated with MAGIC predictions of upper layer oxygen concentration range from approximately -30% to 25%.
 Some of these relative differences are outside the range of experimental uncertainty of 9%.
-As suggested in Figure 6-4, there appears to be a pattern of negative relative differences associated with open-door tests not observed in the closed-door tests.
+As suggested in Figure 6-4, there appears to be a pattern of negative relative differences associated with open door tests not observed in the close door tests.
 In all these cases, the measured oxygen concentration was above 15%.
-In terms of the closed-door tests, all the relative differences are within experimental uncertainty with the exception of Tests 4 and 10, which involved a mechanically ventilated room.
-Recall that negative relative differences indicate that MAGIC predicted oxygen concentrations higher than those measured in the experiments.
+In terms of the close door tests, all the relative differences are within experimental uncertainty with the exception of tests 4 and 10, which consisted of mechanically ventilated room.
+Recall that negative relative differences indicate that MAGIC predicted higher oxygen concentrations that those measured in the experiments.
 Figures A-29 and A-30 illustrate the experimental and model oxygen concentration profiles.

-ICFMP BE #5: MAGIC's prediction of the upper-layer oxygen concentration in Test 4 of this test series is above the experimental uncertainty of 9%.
+ICFMP BE #5: MAGIC prediction of the upper layer oxygen concentration in Test 4 of this test series is above the experimental uncertainty of 9%.

-Summary: Oxygen Concentration - Yellow
+Summary: Oxygen Concentration

-The MAGIC model is capable of making oxygen concentration predictions, assuming that the basic stoichiometry of the combustion reaction is known.
-Recall that this study is limited to well-ventilated compartment fires only.

-- Relative differences in BE #3 are comparable to experimental uncertainty in the case of closed-room tests.
-In the case of open-door tests, they are below the experimental uncertainty range in BE #3.
-The relative difference associated with the single comparison in BE #5 is also outside the range of experimental uncertainty. - Based on the above discussion, a classification of Yellow is assigned for the oxygen concentration predictions in MAGIC.
+- The MAGIC model is capable of making oxygen concentration predictions, assuming that the basic stoichiometry of the combustion reaction is known.
+Recall that this study is limited to well-ventilated compartment fires only. - Relative differences in BE # 3 are comparable to experimental uncertainty in the case of close room tests.
+In the case of open door tests, they are below experimental uncertainty range in BE#3.
+The relative difference associated with the single comparison in BE#5 is also outside the range of experimental uncertainty. - Based on the above discussion, a classification of yellow is assigned for the oxygen concentration predictions in MAGIC.

-Figure 6-4: Scatter Plot of Relative Differences for Oxygen Concentration in ICFMP BE #3 and #5 (Experimental uncertainty is 9%.)
+Figure 6-4: Scatter plot of relative differences for oxygen concentration in ICFMP BE#3 and BE#5.
+Experimental uncertainty is 16%.